Miguel Ángel Zahzú: Managerial career

 After retiring, Zahzú worked as manager of Midland and Almirante Brown before joining Paraguayan side Nacional Asunción in 2003.
 He resigned from the latter in September of that year, but the club still won the División Intermedia.

 On 23 April 2004, Zahzú took over River Plate Asunción also in the second division.
 On 30 October of that year, he was appointed General Caballero ZC manager, for the club's return to the Primera División.

 On 8 November 2005, Zahzú replaced Hugo González at the helm of Sportivo Luqueño.
 On 7 July 2007, after winning the Apertura tournament, he was named in charge of Guaraní.

 Despite being kept as manager of Guaraní for the 2008 season, Zahzú moved to Ecuador on 12 January of that year, after being appointed manager of Aucas.
 He left on a mutual agreement on 20 May, and returned to Paraguay on 2 July, to take over 3 de Febrero.

 On 10 December 2008, Zahzú returned to Luqueño for the upcoming season, but resigned the following 13 June.
 During the 2010 season, he worked at 2 de Mayo, Cerro Corá and Sportivo Trinidense.

 After managing Paraguayan sides 12 de Octubre, Sportivo Carapeguá and Colegiales, Zahzú was appointed at Bolivian side Aurora for the 2014 campaign.
 After working at fellow league teams San José and Nacional Potosí in the following years, he moved to Peru in 2016 with Deportivo Coopsol, before returning to his home country with Guaraní Antonio Franco.

 Zahzú returned to Peru still in 2016, with Defensor La Bocana, but switched teams and countries again after taking over Dominican club Atlántico for the 2017 season.
 He returned to Aurora on 16 October 2017, but resigned the following 16 April.

 In August 2018, Zahzú returned to the Dominican Republic, after being named Moca manager.
 He returned to Atlántico for the 2019 campaign, and was later in charge of Atlético Chiriquí also in the country.

 On 4 September 2020, Zahzú was appointed at the helm of Delfín.
 Sacked on 3 December, he took over Carlos Stein in Peru eleven days later, but was still sacked on 31 May 2021.

 Zahzú returned to Luqueño on 8 December 2021, with the club in the relegation play-offs.
 Despite suffering relegation, he remained at the club and helped them to return to the top tier at first attempt, but resigned on 23 October 2022.

 On 24 November 2022, Zahzú was appointed manager of Resistencia in the Paraguayan top tier.
-He resigned the following 6 March, after just six matches.
+He resigned the following 6 March, after just six matches, and took over Real Santa Cruz in Bolivia on 23 August 2023; he left the latter in December, with his contract being due to expire.